casus/minterpy/docs/getting_started/index.rst

    and developers.
 It should provide users what is it like to use ``minterpy`` to solve interpolation problems.
-   This chapter might be broken into parts with increasing complexity, progressively disclose more difficult or specific terms related to interpolation problems or ``minterpy``  itself.
+   This chapter might be broken into parts with increasing complexity, progressively disclosing more difficult or specific terms related to interpolation problems or ``minterpy``  itself.

    For example: